cparsell/Blocklists-Whitelists/README.md

 > www.pixel.ad
 Both of these ways are used in hosts lists.
 They both should be able to be interpretted by DNS blockers.

+### Why I use a browser-based blocker as well
-Brave Browser's built-in adblocker, AdBlock Plus, and the AdGuard browser extension are able to filter content within pages as they are being loaded.
+Brave Browser's built-in adblocker, AdBlock Plus, and the AdGuard browser extension are able to filter content within webpages themselves as they are being loaded.
 So lists for these are based on patterns in websites themselves.
+This means it can block annoying cookie messages or popups telling you that you are using and adblocker.
+For this reason, I use a DNS blocker and a browser-based blocker.

 > .adnetwork.$domain=~adnetwork.ie|~adnetwork.sk
 >